AntonioCoppola/stmpy/README.md

-# stm: Structural Topic Model in PySpark
+# Covariate-Augmente Probabilitic Topic Models in PySpark

 Under active development.
-The [Structural Topic Model](http://structuraltopicmodel.com/) (STM) allows users to estimate topic models with document-level covariates.
-This Python library runs in both serial and parallel modes using PySpark.
+This Python library implements a set of probabilistic topic models that allow integration of arbitrary document-level metainformation into the generative process for the data.
+The models implemented include the [Structural Topic Model](http://structuraltopicmodel.com/) (STM) of Roberts, Stewart, and Tingley, as well a nonparametric variant, Covariate-Augmented Nonparametric Latent Dirichlet Allocation (C-LDA).
+While the software can be run in serial on a local machine, all the methods support parallel computation using Apache Spark.
 The package includes tools for model selection, visualization, and estimation of topic-covariate regressions.